-These ESL lessons include bold images and simple sentences.
+These English as a Second Language lessons include bold images and simple sentences.
 The images can be shown on interactive whiteboards.
 At the bottom of the lesson pages, you will find downloadable worksheets.
-Teachers, be sure to preview the lessons and worksheets before presenting the material to your ESL class.
+Teachers: It is usually best to preview the lessons and worksheets before presenting the material to your ESL class.

 Names -Most people have a first and last name.
 Some people also have one or more middle names.
 Names can be long or short, easy to pronounce or difficult.

 Numbers - We use numbers to count things and to solve math problems.
 It's important to memorize your phone number.

 Office Work - Office managers and workers need to have good computer skills and good language skills.

 Opposites - A fun way to improve your English is to learn opposites, with this ESL lesson.

 People - ESL lesson about people and their ages.